SIDS Awareness: Why Safe Sleep Matters - Baby Chick

 Suffocation

 Putting babies to sleep on their tummies, with blankets surrounding them, or even snuggled in a positioner-type “nest” can put your newborn at risk for suffocation.
 Stuffed animals, bumpers, and soft blankets certainly make cribs look warm and cozy.
-But as boring as it sounds, a firm flat mattress is the best and safest option for your little one.
-Infants can get tangled up in blankets and loose bedding and have their airways blocked.
+But as boring as it sounds, a firm, flat mattress is the best and safest option for your little one.
+Infants can get tangled up in blankets and loose bedding, which can block their airways.
 When they are tiny and not strong enough to free themselves, anything extra in the crib poses a risk of suffocation.

 Note: When placing your baby in their crib or bassinet, always put them on their back.
-However, once your baby can roll both ways independently, most pediatricians agree that they are okay to stay there if they roll to their tummy.
+However, once your baby can roll both ways independently, most pediatricians agree that it is okay to stay in this position if they roll to their tummy.
 Run it by your provider first!

 Positional Asphyxiation

-Sleeping on a firm flat surface may not seem like a big deal.
-But when babies are placed to sleep at an incline, it can put them at risk for positional asphyxiation.4 Because babies’ heads are so large and heavy compared to the rest of their body, they are likely to flop forward when their bodies relax into sleep.
-Babies’ tracheas are also very small, and this, along with their lack of muscle strength and inability to control their head and neck, can cause their airways to become blocked very easily.
+Sleeping on a firm, flat surface may not seem like a big deal.
+But when babies are placed to sleep at an incline, it can put them at risk for positional asphyxiation.4 Because babies’ heads are so large and heavy compared to the rest of their bodies, they are likely to flop forward when their bodies relax into sleep.
+Babies’ tracheas are also very small, and this, along with their lack of muscle strength and inability to control their head and neck, can cause their airways to become easily blocked.
 If you are looking for an alternative place to nap your baby outside of their nighttime sleep space, I recommend a portable bassinet or playard.
 Both of which are safe and approved for sleep.

 Carbon Dioxide Rebreathing